 A common myth is that prestigious schools, like the Ivy League (Yale University, Princeton University, Cornell University, Harvard University, Columbia University, Brown University, Dartmouth College, University of Pennsylvania) prefer the SAT.
 This is not true, though.
 Schools have no preference in regards to ACT vs. SAT.
 Both are regarded as equal and have no bearing on your acceptance.
 There is no valid reason for them to prefer one because incredible students across the nation take both the ACT and SAT.

 Another prestigious school, Northwestern University in Evanston, IL with an acceptance rate of about 13%, is dominated by the ACT.
-Seventy two percent of first year students enrolled submitted an ACT score.
+Around 72% of first-year students enrolled submitted an ACT score.
 Why the jump in ACT percentage from Yale to Northwestern?
 You guessed it-location.
-Northwestern is in Illinois, an ACT dominated state.
+Northwestern is in Illinois, an ACT dominated-state.

 Conclusion, the test you choose to take will not indicate whether a school, even the best of the best, will accept you.
 The ACT or SAT is not seen as more valuable by college admissions.
 They’re looking for a good score on the test, GPA, leadership, and many other things when choosing their incoming freshman class.